speric/speric.github.com/_posts/2020-07-15-share-by-default.md

 because you, in your limited wisdom, can't come up with a reason to share information, doesn't mean a good reason does not exist.

+In the absence of a compelling reason to keep information to yourself, you should share it, even if you're not sure other people need to know it.

 ### Lightbulb Moment

 I learned this lesson some time ago when I was in a meeting with leaders from other departments.
-An executive spoke about how we'd market the feature my team was working with features two other teams built as a package aimed at a segment of target customers.
-I gathered that most of the others in the room knew about this marketing effort, but it was the first time I had heard of it.
+An executive spoke about how we'd market the feature my team was working on with features two other teams built, as a package aimed at a segment of target customers.
+I gathered that many in the room knew about this marketing effort, but it was the first time I had heard of it.
 I realized that if I didn't have this context, my team didn't either.

-At our next standup I said something like, "I was in a meeting yesterday where I heard the feature we were working on will be marketed together with these other features.
+At our next standup I said something like, "I was in a meeting yesterday where I heard the feature we're working on will be marketed together with these other features.
 Here's how the rest of the company is viewing our work.
 Thought you'd all like to know."